 European Wildcat (Felis silvestris) Subspecies

-Many subspecies of the European Wildcat have been recognized in the past, however the last Felidae taxonomy revision in 2017 proposed two subspecies:
+There are two subspecies (or types) of the European Wildcat according to the last Felidae taxonomy revision in 2017:

-1. Felis silvestris silvestris - Europe, including Scotland, Sicily and Crete
+1. European Wildcat (F.s. silvestris) - Europe, including Scotland, Sicily and Crete

 European Wildcat Conservation

-The global conservation status for the Wildcat is Least Concern (LC) due to the wide range and estimated numbers.
-This includes all the Wildcats - African, Asiatic and European.
-As at November 2019 the status of the individual Wildcat species is yet to be determined and is extremely difficult to estimate due to interbreeding with domestic and feral cats.
+The global conservation status for the European Wildcat is Least Concern (LC) due to the wide range and estimated numbers, as well as for the Europe regional assessment.
+However, it is extremely difficult to estimate numbers due to interbreeding with domestic and feral cats.

 The following organizations are involved with European Wildcat conservation and research: